indygreg/collectd-carbon/README.md

 * Python 2.4 or later
 * A running Carbon LineReceiver server (such as *carbon-cache.py*)

+# Version Information

+collectd-carbon does not currently maintain release versions.
+The policy (at least on indygreg's original Github repository) is that the *master* branch should always be stable and production ready.

+As always, it is probably best to exercise discretion.
+If a commit has landed recently, you may want to consider looking it over and/or waiting a little while for others to test it for you.

 # Configuration

 The plugin requires some configuration.
 This is done by passing parameters via the <Module> config section in your Collectd config.
 The following parameters are recognized: